AI writes the code.

 More coming soon.

-• + Understanding unfamiliar code
+• + Reading unfamiliar code without panicking

-• + Switching between languages
+• + Switching between languages without a context meltdown

-• + Explaining code clearly
+• + Explaining code like you actually wrote it

-• + Coding reflexes
+• + Coding reflexes that don't need a Wi-Fi connection

-• - Teach programming from scratch
+• - Won't teach you programming from scratch

-• - Replace building real projects
+• - Won't replace building real projects

-• - Eliminate AI from your workflow
+• - Won't eliminate AI from your workflow

 Who this is for